 Irish health system says it’s targeted in ransomware attack

-LONDON (AP) — Ireland’s health service says it has shut down its IT systems after being targeted in a “significant ransomware attack.”
+LONDON (AP) — Ireland’s health service shut down its IT systems on Friday after being targeted in what it called a “significant ransomware attack.”

-The Health Service Executive said Friday that the move is a precaution, and appointments for coronavirus vaccination have not been not affected.
+The Health Service Executive said the move was a precaution, and appointments for coronavirus vaccinations were not affected.

+“We’ve taken a precautionary measure to shut down a lot of our major systems to protect them,” chief executive Paul Reid told broadcaster RTE.

+“We are at the very early stages of fully understanding the threats, the impact and trying to contain it.”

 It was unclear how wide the disruption to the health system was.
 Dublin’s Rotunda maternity hospital said it was canceling most routine appointments due to the IT issues, calling the situation a “critical emergency.”